 - What is the length of road required?
 The length of new road can be minimized by good planning and design.
 Building a bridge should be considered if the road will be shortened by about 1-2km.
 At this point the costs will be approximately the same, but the carbon emissions will be less.

 - Is it possible to avoid disturbance of soils with large carbon contents, such as peat areas?
-If the road goes through a peat area it can lead to decomposition and carbon release.
+If the road goes through a peat area it can lead to disturbance and carbon release.

 - How well does the road “fit” into the environment?
 What is the need for excavation, new materials for road structures or embankments?
 Steep slopes should be avoided as they are a risk for erosion